d-gurgurov/im2latex/README.md

 ## Introduction

 This project aims to train an encoder-decoder model that produces LaTeX code from images of formulas and text.
-Utilizing a diverse collection of image-to-LaTeX data, we compare the BLEU performance of our model with other similar models, such as [pix2tex](https://github.com/lukas-blecher/LaTeX-OCR) and [TexTeller](https://github.com/OleehyO/TexTeller/tree/main).
-Our model is available of [HuggingFace](https://huggingface.co/DGurgurov/im2latex).
+Utilizing a diverse collection of image-to-LaTeX data, we build two models - a base 240M params model, capable of translating computer-generated formulas into LaTeX, and LoRa adapter, trained for translating hand-written formulas into LaTeX.
+Our base-model is available of [HuggingFace](https://huggingface.co/DGurgurov/im2latex), and the LoRa adapter will be available soon!

-## Model Architecture
+## Base-Model Architecture

-Our model leverages the architecture proposed in the [TrOCR](https://arxiv.org/abs/2109.10282) model by combining the Swin Transformer for image understanding and GPT-2 for text generation.
+Our base-model leverages the architecture proposed in the [TrOCR](https://arxiv.org/abs/2109.10282) model by combining the Swin Transformer for image understanding and GPT-2 for text generation.
+We start training the model by initializing its weights with the weights of these pre-trained models.

 <img src="https://github.com/d-gurgurov/im2latex/blob/main/assets/im2latex.png?raw=true" alt="architecture" width="700"/>

-## Training Curves
+### Training Curves

 The following is the graph containing train and validation losses and BLEU score on validation:

 <img src="https://github.com/d-gurgurov/im2latex/blob/main/assets/plots.png?raw=true" alt="training curves" width="500"/>

-## Training Data
+### Training Data

 The data is taken from [OleehyO/latex-formulas](https://huggingface.co/datasets/OleehyO/latex-formulas).
 The data was divided into 80:10:10 for train, val and test.
 The splits were made as follows: